jwiegley/johnwiegley/posts/2003-10-19-you-awoke-them.md

 ---
 title: You awoke them
-date: Sun, 19 Oct 2003 12:00:00 +0000
 category: Poems
+edited: 11/12/2003
+location: Guest room in the Rhodes' house, 312 Palmer Ave
 ---

-Edited: 11/12/2003
-Location: Guest room in the Rhodes' house, 312 Palmer Ave

     My sadness falls in sweetened drops
     for thought of you provokes them;

-    If not these tears, I had not known,
-    what form of love evokes them;
+    If not these tears, I had not known, what form of love evokes them;

-    My heart is stilled, its fires gone --
-    it waits your Hand to stoke them...
+    My heart is stilled, its fires gone -- it waits your Hand to stoke them...

     Now listen close and hear my pains:
     I'd no such joy, till you awoke them.